raziell74/skyrim-read-the-room-remastered/README.md

 # Disclaimer: Sometimes I suck

 I am somewhat notorious for starting projects and abandoning them.
 Life gets busy, I move onto other projects, I get bored... many things might happen.
-As such all my mods aer public on github so if my ADHD gets the better of me and I run off into a field chasing butterflies anyone willing can pick up where I leave off.
+As such all my mods are public on github so if my ADHD gets the better of me and I run off into a field chasing butterflies anyone willing can pick up where I leave off.

 Apologies for this part of my personality.